moi15moi/FontCollector/README.md

                         Subtitles file.
 Must be an ASS file/directory.
 You can specify more than one .ass file/path.
   -mkv MKV
                         Video where the fonts will be merge.
 Must be a Matroska file.
+  --use-ass-in-mkv, -ass-mkv
+                        If specified, it will use the .ass file muxed to the mkv and collect those fonts and mux them to the mkv.
+If not specified, it will do nothing.
   --output OUTPUT, -o OUTPUT
                         Destination path of the font.
 If -o and -mkv aren't specified, it will be the current path.
   -mkvtoolnix MKVTOOLNIX